pinohu/DYNASTY/ohu-legacy-codex/templates/legal/assignment-of-interest-template.md

 ﻿# Assignment of LLC Interest Template

 ## Purpose
-Use this document to legally transfer ownership of an LLC (like PNR Holdings) to The Enterprise Trust.
+Use this document to legally transfer ownership of an LLC (like PNR Holdings) to The Dynasty Trust.
 This is the "Funding" step.

 **Date**: __________________________